xnning/haskell-programming-from-first-principles/notes/basic_libraries.md

       - `rtsopts` enables you to pass GHC RTS options to the generated library.
 This is optional so you can get a smaller binary if desired.
-We need this to tell our program to dump the profile to the .prof file named a er our program.
+We need this to tell our program to dump the profile to the .prof file named after our program.
       - `-O2` enables the highest level of program optimizations.

 <!-- end list -->